KenethGarcia/ClassiPyGRB/README.md

 ```

 # T-distributed Stochastic Neighbor Embedding (t-SNE) in Swift Data
-## Introduction
+## Introduction GRBs
+Gamma-ray bursts are the brightest events in the universe.
+Regardind their duration, GRBs shows a binomial distribution with a cut off around 2 seconds.
+At the beginning, this suggested the presence of two kind of populations, and therefore, two kind of progenitors.
+Nevertheless, this classifications is very ambiguous.

+#Previous works in Machine Learning of Classification
 As suggested by [Jespersen et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020ApJ...896L..20J/abstract), Swift GRBs can be separated into two groups when t-SNE is performed.
 In this Jupyter notebook, we replicate this work by adding more recent data and an in-depth analysis of t-SNE performance.
 Moreover, we hope to add synthetic GRB performed using Machine Learning instances and join into Swift and other GRB data packages.

-Through this document, we will use two scripts named `main.py` and `helpers.py`, the first script do the main things about implementing tSNE and preparing the data, while the last only do some repetitive tasks and minor jobs.
-Before continuing, the `main.py` script needs to download some tables previously to work, doing this is so easy, you only need to use the `summary_tables_download` instance in `main.py`, but, before doing this, you need to create an object to initialize `SwiftGRBWorker` class:
+In this document, we create two scripts named `main.py` and `helpers.py`.
+The first one does the main things about implementing tSNE and preparing the data, whereas the second one only do some repetitive tasks and minor jobs.
+Note: the `main.py` script needs to download some tables previously to work, doing this is so easy, you only need to use the `summary_tables_download` instance in `main.py`, but, before doing this, you need to create an object to initialize `SwiftGRBWorker` class:

 ```python